A Summary of the Best Cafes and Diners to Eat in on Shabbat in Jerusalem.

 It is a myth that there are not great places open to eat on Saturday / Shabbat in Jerusalem, you just have to know where to find them.
-The order of this list is based purely on my personal preference and is by no means all-inclusive but I would happy to hear your feedback.
+As well as more formal restaurants, there is also a good selection for those who want a cafe or diner in Jerusalem on Shabbat, The order of this list is based purely on my personal preference and is by no means all-inclusive but I would happy to hear your feedback.
+Here is my choice of cafes open on Shabbat in Jerusalem:

 A cross between a diner and a brasserie, Zuni is probably Jerusalem’s only 24/7 restaurant with such a varied menu that there really is something for everyone.
 Great for family meals, drinks with friends or sitting alone at the bar.
 The menu includes traditional dishes like schnitzel, burgers and various sandwiches and salads but my favorite dishes are the Mac n Cheese and the Croque Madame with mushrooms (melted Emmental cheese sandwich, topped with fried eggs and parmesan).
 It is a fun option during the day and at night and Zuni delivers but orders are by phone only, full English menu on the website.